 We partner with other public agencies and providers to improve the availability and stability of electricity and natural gas service in unincorporated communities.

-Policy IU-5.2 Expanded high-speed internet
+Policy IU-5.2 Expanded high-speed internet and wireless communication

 Policy IU-5.3 Underground facilities